 Schools with Demolition Management Programs: How to Choose

 Demolition management, sometimes referred to as reconstruction management, is becoming a more recognized profession, thanks in part to increased interest in the environmental impact of demolition.
-Demolition management degree programs are not available, but students can find degree and certificate options in construction management that offer demolition management tracks.
+While demolition management training programs are relatively rare, many schools offer construction management programs with relevant coursework.
+Read on to learn more.

 How to Choose a School with a Demolition Management Program